Open Bible Data Home About News OET Key

 UST People who easily become angry cause people to argue,

-⇔ but people who do not become angry quickly will stop people from arguing.
+⇔ but people who do not easily become angry will help people to be peaceful.

 ⇔ but he who is slow to anger calms dispute.